VI. The Seven Rabbinic Commandments

 * * *

-the Israelites: 'On the fifteenth day of the seventh month HaShem’s Feast of
+Vayikra (Leviticus) 23:34 “Say to the Israelites: ‘On the fifteenth day of the seventh month HaShem’s Feast of Tabernacles begins, and it lasts for seven days.

-The fast of the fourth month, and the fast of the fifth, and the fast of the seventh,
+Zechariah 8:19 Thus says the Lord of hosts: The fast of the fourth month, and the fast of the fifth, and the fast of the seventh, and the fast of the tenth, shall become times of joy and gladness, and cheerful feasts to the house of Judah; ...

-If the first day of Pesach is parallel to Tish’a B’Av, perhaps the Fifteenth of Av may be paralleled with the Seventh Day of Pesach.
+If the first day of Pesach is parallel to Tisha B’Av, perhaps the Fifteenth of Av may be paralleled with the Seventh Day of Pesach.
 On the Seventh Day of Pesach, the Jews stood between the Sea and an army of Egyptians.

 * * *

-In Vayikra (Leviticus) 12:1-13:59 we read: "And HaShem said to Moshe saying: Speak to the children of Israel saying: When a woman conceives and gives birth to a male, she shall be t'me'ah for seven days, like by the days of niddah (menstruation)[26].
-The Ba'al haTurim comments that the separation for seven days which is like niddah (the Torah calls for seven days of separation, as evidenced by this verse; current observance of the niddah laws follows Rabbinic injunction which calls for an additional five days) is comparable to the seven days of mourning.
-This idea has its origin in the Zohar, and is understandable regarding niddah: The concept of mourning for seven days is man's response to death, and the period of mourning is one of separation from society.
+In Vayikra (Leviticus) 12:1-13:59 we read: “And HaShem said to Moshe saying: Speak to the children of Israel saying: When a woman conceives and gives birth to a male, she shall be t’me’ah for seven days, like by the days of niddah (menstruation)[38].
+The Baal haTurim comments that the separation for seven days which is like niddah (the Torah calls for seven days of separation, as evidenced by this verse; current observance of the niddah laws follows Rabbinic injunction which calls for an additional five days) is comparable to the seven days of mourning.
+This idea has its origin in the Zohar, and is understandable regarding niddah: The concept of mourning for seven days is man’s response to death, and the period of mourning is one of separation from society.
 The reference to the number seven should alert us to a possible connection with the seven days of creation.
-Karhah said: Only two entered the bed, and seven left it: Cain and his twin sister, Abel and his two twin sisters[27].
+Karhah said: Only two entered the bed, and seven left it: Cain and his twin sister, Abel and his two twin sisters[39].
 We may now understand why the separation period following the birth of a daughter is twice as long as the seven-day period described thus far: After the birth of a girl, the mourning for our mortality and pain is that much greater, for the child born is not only the victim of mortality but also the transmitter, as it were.
-And HaShem said to Moshe saying: ‘Speak to the children of Israel saying: When a woman conceives and gives birth to a male, she shall be t'me'ah for seven days, like by the days of niddah (menstruation)...
-The number eight represents that which is beyond the physical, beyond the seven days of "nature".
-The laws of niddah detail the counting of seven "clean days" prior to immersion in the mikveh, which is referred to as "mayim hayim," literally, 'living water' or 'water of life'.
-The Zohar[28] compares the counting of the seven clean days with this counting of the seven weeks of the omer.
+And HaShem said to Moshe saying: ‘Speak to the children of Israel saying: When a woman conceives and gives birth to a male, she shall be t’me’ah for seven days, like by the days of niddah (menstruation)...
+The number eight represents that which is beyond the physical, beyond the seven days of “nature”.
+The laws of niddah detail the counting of seven “clean days” prior to immersion in the mikveh, which is referred to as “mayim hayim,” literally, ‘living water’ or ‘water of life’.
+The Zohar[40] compares the counting of the seven clean days with this counting of the seven weeks of the omer.
 Just as a woman then has to count seven days, so now HaShem bade the Israelites count days for purity.
 The woman had to count seven days, the people seven weeks.
 Why seven weeks?
-That they might be worthy to be cleansed by the waters of that stream which is called "living waters," and from which issue seven Sabbaths.
-Observe that any man who does not count those seven complete weeks so as to qualify himself for purity is not called "pure" and is not in the class of "pure", nor is he worthy to have a portion in the Torah. "
+That they might be worthy to be cleansed by the waters of that stream which is called “living waters,” and from which issue seven Sabbaths.
+Observe that any man who does not count those seven complete weeks so as to qualify himself for purity is not called “pure” and is not in the class of “pure”, nor is he worthy to have a portion in the Torah. “

 We count seven complete cycles of seven for both the omer and the yovel (jubilee) year:

-count unto you from the morrow after the sabbath, from the day that ye brought
+Vayikra (Leviticus) 23:15 And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete:

 Here, we are instructed to count seven complete weeks between Pesach and Shavuot.
-Unlike the counting of Sabbatical years, which is the obligation exclusively of the Beit Din Gadole (Sanhedrin), the counting of these seven weeks applies to the entire nation:
+Unlike the counting of Sabbatical years, which is the obligation exclusively of the Beit Din Gadol (Sanhedrin), the counting of these seven weeks applies to the entire nation:

-Most of this parsha is dedicated to a discussion of the shmita laws, a bulwark of legislation that demanded that all soil in the land of Israel lie fallow once every seven years.
-In addition to this seven year shmita cycle, there was also a 49 year, seven shmita cycle, which culminated in the yovel year.
+Most of this parsha is dedicated to a discussion of the Shmita laws, a bulwark of legislation that demanded that all soil in the land of Israel lie fallow once every seven years.
+In addition to this seven year Shmita cycle, there was also a 49 year, seven Shmita cycle, which culminated in the yovel year.

 * * *